-Resetting or rebooting your Tesla, can solve a number of minor and major issues you may be experiencing such as:
+Resetting or rebooting your Tesla can solve several minor and major issues you may be experiencing, such as:

 - Frozen or unresponsive touchscreen

 - Autopilot malfunction

 In most cases, leaving the car parked for a few hours will fix most of these problems as the car will go to sleep, which reboots when you wake it up.

 - Hard Reboot: Hold down both steering wheel buttons and press the brake until the screen goes black.
 Continue holding until the Tesla logo appears.
 Then let go.